VentusSynergy/MidtermProject/README.md

 ### Lessons learned:

 This project helped us better grasp the capabilities of Dynamic Web Applications by allowing us to better learn how to:
-1. Build a database using MySQL Workbench.
+* Build a multi-table database using MySQL Workbench.
+* Be an Agile development team
+* Use branching on Git/GitHub
-2. Understand Spring Application Contexts.
+* Understand Spring Application Contexts.
-3. Use the Java Persistence API to generate HTML.
+* Use the Java Persistence API to generate HTML.
-4. Build a Dynamic Web Applications using Spring MVC.
+* Build a Dynamic Web Applications using Spring MVC.

-### Stretch Goals
 * CCS and Bootstrap to make it web and mobile-friendly.